R2Northstar/NorthstarWiki/docs/faq.md

 These two errors can commonly be fixed for the average user by following the guide [here](installing-northstar/troubleshooting.md#player-not-found-invalid-master-server-token).
 "Invalid Master Server Token" can also be caused by the Northstar master server being offline, however this is normally not the cause of the error.

 ### Q: I get an error message saying "Failed creating log file!
-Make sure the profile directory is writable." <a href="#faq-failed-log" id="faq-failed-log"></a>
+Make sure the profile directory is writable."/ Why won't my mod manager install mods? <a href="#faq-failed-log" id="faq-failed-log"></a>

-Most of the time, this is due to the fact that EA App's default install location is read-only, which does not allow for Northstar to write logs in that location.
+Most of the time, this is due to the fact that EA App's default install location is read-only, which does not allow for Northstar to write logs in that location, and commonly doesn't allow mod managers to properly install mods.
 You can fix it by following the [default EA location section](installing-northstar/troubleshooting.md#cannot-write-log-file-when-using-northstar-on-ea-app)

 ### Q: How do I open the console? <a href="#faq-devconsole" id="faq-devconsole"></a>